pingcap/docs/data-migration/migration-overview.md

 ---
 title: Data Migration Overview
-summary: Learn the overview of data migration from databases or data formats (CSV/SQL).
+summary: Learn the overview of data migration from databases or CSV/SQL files.
 ---

 # Data Migration Overview